|

 consistency while creating yarns that demonstrate and

-people interested in learning to spin are as likely to be expert, highly skilled hand knitters,
+These days, people learning to spin are as likely to be expert, highly skilled hand knitters,

 eager to create and use their own designer yarns, as they once were